devnull-cz/unix-linux-prog-in-c-labs/2024/labs-2024-10-14/assignments.md

 Retrieve the limit of open file descriptors using `getrlimit()` and `sysconf()`.
 Then raise the limit using `setrlimit()` and see if it had any effect (it should).

+Q: how to debug file descriptor leaks ?

 # File API: `cat`

 Implement a `cat` command (like in `read/cat.c` but do **not** look at that code